-She followed my gaze.
+She realized I wasn’t paying her any attention, and followed my gaze.
 “Is that them?”
 She asked quietly.

-Through the mist, I could see four boys, whose faces haunted my dreams at night, being hugged and kissed by their mothers, getting bid goodbyes by their fathers, being given luck for their NEWTs.
+Through the mist, I could see three boys, whose faces haunted my dreams at night, getting hugged and kissed by their mothers, getting bid goodbyes by their fathers, being given luck for their NEWTs.

-A rather large case of the stomach butterflies overwhelmed me.
+I was overcome with a rather large case of the stomach butterflies.
 This was a bad idea, coming back.
 They obviously had forgotten all about me.
-How could I get revenge if theydidn’t remember?
+How could I get revenge if they didn’t remember?

 “Delilah, Arianna.
 Come on!”
 Cinda said, tugging on our wrists.
 When we didn’t move, she pulled on Arianna’s dark curls and flicked my nose.
 “Move!”
 She demanded.